-- (20) Subject to subclause (21), a port of entry worker means: - (a) any airport or maritime port worker who has direct contact (including occasional contact or interactions) with international passengers or crew (excluding international passengers and crew entering Victoria from a Green Zone Country), at the international port of entry; or - (b) a worker or person who interacts with the environment within the international port of entry (including any worker or person who boards a vessel, ship or aircraft) where international passengers and crew (excluding international passengers and crew entering Victoria from a Green Zone Country) are or have been.
+- (21) Subject to subclause (22), a port of entry worker means: - (a) any airport or maritime port worker who has direct contact (including occasional contact or interactions) with international passengers or crew, at the international port of entry; or - (b) a worker or person who interacts with the environment within the international port of entry (including any worker or person who boards a vessel, ship or aircraft) where international passengers and crew are or have been.

-Note: interacting with the 'environment' within the international port of entry refers to handling items and/or using or being in communal facilities (such as toilets, waiting areas and seating) that have been used by or are being used by international passengers and crew (excluding international passengers and crew entering Victoria from a Green Zone Country).
-It also refers to boarding or entering a vessel, ship or aircraft where international passengers and crew (excluding international passengers and crew entering Victoria from a Green Zone Country) are or have been.
+Note: interacting with the 'environment' within the international port of entry refers to handling items and/or using or being in communal facilities (such as toilets, waiting areas and seating) that have been used by or are being used by international passengers and crew.
+It also refers to boarding or entering a vessel, ship or aircraft where international passengers and crew are or have been.

-- (21) Despite subclause (20), a port of entry worker does not include any worker who works in an international departures area of an airport. - (22) In relation to a Work Premises that is a port of entry Work Premises servicing international arrivals, an employer must:
+- (22) Despite subclause (21), a port of entry worker does not include any worker who works in an international departures area of an airport. - (23) In relation to a Work Premises that is a port of entry Work Premises servicing international arrivals, an employer must: